kzu/machine/README.md

-# machine
+# machine.json

-Machine-level dependencies and settings required to build a project
+Declare and install machine-level dependencies required to build a project.